patrickfuller/jgraph/index.md

 ```

 where `'my-selector'` is where you want to place igraph, and `myGraph` is a
-plain ol' object.
+javascript object.
 See below for more on the object structure, or just check out
 the included example.
 The `igraph.create()` method takes a few optional
 parameters, specifying the sizes and colors of nodes, as well as force-directed
 optimization.